SimonBoury/keepitsimplestupid.be/why.md

 permalink: /why/
 ---

+This blog describes my rational (sometimes foolish) approach to a decluttered life where I try to reclaim stolen time.

+This is a journey about the rational approach to a decluttered life and some foolish adventures along the way.

+Antoine de St. Exupery: "Perfection is reached

 I wouldn't say that the bike in this picture started it all but it triggered a lot of my thoughts about minimalism and enjoying the "bare maximum".
 It's a singlespeed Kona Unit 2015 that I bought secondhand for 500 euro.
 Since then it tought me a lot about how reducing options can result in a more decluttered way of thinking and even resulting in a better outcome.
 ![web why](https://user-images.githubusercontent.com/15105131/41673366-01836716-74bd-11e8-8b63-39f5eaaf5b5b.jpg)